AlcoholRehabHelp Logo

 Is Drinking in the Morning a Sign of Alcoholism?

-This is not the same as someone who chooses to have a bloody Mary or mimosa with brunch.
-Third-shift workers who end their workday early in the morning with a drink might not be alcoholics either.
+This isn’t the same as someone who chooses to have a mimosa, glass of wine, or beer with brunch.
+Third-shift workers who end their shift early in the morning with a drink might not be heavy drinkers or alcoholics either.

 What is Considered a “Normal Drinking Habit?”